 1-7-12 Raven Cliff Falls is a beautiful 400'+ high waterfall in the Mountain Bridge Wilderness area of upstate South Carolina near Caesar's Head.
 Some time around 2005, a large tree fell on the viewing deck and completely destroyed it.
 Instead of rebuilding the deck in that location, the State chose a new location with a diminished view of the waterfall.
 I've yet to hear an explanation of why this was done.
 The hike is still a nice one, though.
 It's about 2 miles to the viewing deck and is moderate in difficulty.
 Experienced hikers may consider it easy.

-Directions: From Brevard NC, take US 276 south to the NC/SC border.
+Directions: From Brevard NC, take US276 south to the NC/SC border.
 Continue another 1.5 miles and park in the signed lot on the left.
 You will pass a gravel overflow parking lot on the right, then some cabins for rent on the left before the main parking.
 There's a nice trail map of the area on a kiosk in the parking area.
 Next to it is a self serve pay station for the $2 per person fee for day use.
+If you plan on visiting several of the SC state parks in the span of a year, I suggest getting one of the South Carolina State Parks passports.
+It will pay for itself after a very few visits.

 Continue on the red blazed trail a very short distance to the viewing deck.
 It's a really nice deck and very well built, but just not the same view as from the old deck.
 This next shot is from my most recent hike to the falls in January 2012.
 It was my first visit since the new deck was built and I wanted to get a shot without the leaves on the trees.